Koustubh26/Space-Vector-Pulse-Width-Modulation-for-3-Phase-Inverter/README.md

 * **Time Calculation for Active Vectors**

-A two-level inverter has 8 switching states, producing:
+As discussed above, a two-level inverter has 8 switching states, producing:

 6 active vectors; V1 to V6 and